Once you’ve decided graduate school is right for you, the next task is deciding which school and program will meet your needs.

 - Concordia University of Edmonton

-In addition, there are several other non-resident institutions that offer approved graduate degree programs in Alberta and which do not receive funding from Alberta Innovation and Advanced Education.
+In addition, there are several other non-resident institutions that offer approved graduate degree programs in Alberta and which do not receive funding from Alberta Advanced Education.
 However, these degree programs must still undergo the same rigorous program approval process to ensure they meet the needs of Albertans.
 Learn more about other institutions with approved degrees.

 Choosing a Graduate Program